jlegeny/clockwork/content/posts/2018-01-13-extracting-calendar-color-functions-from-icloud.md

 ---
-title: "How I discovered how iOS calendar app chooses colors by digging into the icloud.com javascript code"
+title: "How I discovered how iOS calendar app chooses colors by digging into the icloud.com JavaScript code"
 date: 2018-01-13T19:50:00+01:00
 layout: post
 category: Eventail